About the course

 We will invite shortlisted applicants to an interview.

-- The first part of the interview day will consist of a Maths and English test.
+- The first part of the interview day will consist of a Maths, English and Science skills audit.

 - Candidates will then be asked to deliver a storytelling session to a class (20 minutes max), followed by a short reflection on this session with the interview panel.